 Photographing textures can be fun, challenging and even lucrative.
-One of the great things about textures is that they can be found all over our environment and don’t require the acquisition of special props or models.
+One of the greatest things about textures is that they can be found all over our environment and don’t require the acquisition of special props or models.
 Also, when done well, a photo of a texture can transform an ordinary scene into something visually beautiful.

 What to Look For in a Potential Texture